 On the tax side, achieving your goals takes advance planning.
 You'll want to have an optimal tax structure that provides the greatest after-tax proceeds for your selling shareholders.
-For example, you should consider whether a reorganization of the corporate group is needed to ensure that the greatest tax saving and deferral opportunities are available to you on the exit.
-One example of such a structure involves having the future growth of the operating company shares accrue to a family trust so that you and your extended family can access the LCGE on the sale of the company's shares.
+For example, you should consider whether a reorganization of the corporate group is needed so that the greatest tax saving and deferral opportunities are available to you on the exit.

+One example of such a structure involves having the future growth of the operating company shares accrue to a family trust so you and your extended family can access the LCGE on the sale of the company's shares.
+For further information, see [Chapter 12: Estate planning](#).

 To qualify for the LCGE, the shares must be qualified small business corporation (QSBC) shares.
 The QSBC share rules are quite complex, but generally require the shares to have been held for at least two years and for the company, directly or through a connected corporation, to be using 90% or more of the fair market value of its assets in a business primarily carried on in Canada.